vogdan/csv_data_file_import/README.md

 ###Others

-- The program has been tested on Ubuntu 12.04 and Windows XP
+- The program has been written in Python 2.7.3 and tested on Ubuntu 12.04 and Windows XP